+As any yellow-toothed addict can tell you, giving up smoking is easy.
+I must have done it six times this year alone.
+The hard part comes afterwards, when you find yourself diving into the gutter every time a half-sucked dog-end rears its raggedy head.
 I've tried everything: patches, gum, inhalers, faith healers; none of it seems to work.
-So when "Stoptober," that UK government-mandated holiday season for the lungs, rolls around, I greet it with a leathery wheeze of resentment.
+So when "Stoptober", that government-mandated holiday season for the lungs, rolls around, I greet it with a leathery wheeze of resentment.
 Surely there must be a better way?

 Now, thanks to science, our fungal friends can add the imminent destruction of the tobacco industry to their many great achievements.
-Psilocybin, the active ingredient in magic mushrooms, has an 80 percent success rate in the treatment of cigarette addiction, according to research carried out by the university.
-To put that in context, nicotine replacement therapies—such as patches or gum—hit around 20 percent.
+Psilocybin, the active ingredient in magic mushrooms, has an 80 percent success rate in the treatment of cigarette addiction, according to research carried out by Johns Hopkins.
+To put that in context, nicotine replacement therapies – such as patches or gum – hit around 20 percent.
 And yet, somehow, one year after that research was published, these lifesaving little shrooms are strictly forbidden.

 The original study involved years of preparation.
-Carrying out human trials with Schedule I drugs—substances not recognized by the establishment as having any therapeutic value—is an extremely bothersome process.
-The subjects had to be prepped for months before being given their first dose.
+Carrying out human trials with Schedule I drugs – substances not recognised by the establishment as having any therapeutic value – is an extremely bothersome process.
+The subjects had to be built up for months before being given their first dose.

-According to Dr. Matthew Johnson, one of the chief researchers on the project, much of that work involved simply preparing patients for the intensity of the psilocybin trip.
-"One can have these glorious, sometimes mystical, certainly intriguing effects," Dr. Johnson told VICE, "but also people can have what is sometimes described as the most frightening experience of someone's life.
+According to Dr Matthew Johnson, one of the chief researchers on the project, much of that work involved simply preparing patients for the intensity of the psilocybin trip.
+"One can have these glorious, sometimes mystical, certainly intriguing effects," says Dr Johnson, "but also people can have what is sometimes described as the most frightening experience of someone's life.
 [The preparation] goes over a laundry list of all the kinds of things that can happen, and that's a really long list."